UniversalDependencies/docs/_ka/index.md

 ---

 ## Syntax
 * The UD_Georgian treebanks use all main DEPREL tags except of [expl](https://universaldependencies.org/u/dep/expl.html), [dislocated](https://universaldependencies.org/u/dep/dislocated.html), [clf](https://universaldependencies.org/u/dep/clf.html) and [reparandum](https://universaldependencies.org/u/dep/reparandum.html).
-The Georgian language has a flexible word order, which sometimes follows Subject-Indirect Object-Object-Verb patterns.
+The Georgian language has a flexible word order, which sometimes prefer to follow Subject-Indirect Object-Object-Verb patterns.
 * Subjects have the following characteristics:
   * Case marking: Subjects occur in nominative, ergative or dative.
   * Passivization: Subjects are suppressed when verbs (both intransitive and transitive) are passivized.